theMyle/python_file_sorter/README.md

 2. Scan the files in that directory and store the types of files present.
 3. Create a folder named "PySorter" to store the files.
 4. Create subfolders for each identified file extension, such as .docx and .pdf.
 5. Move the files to their respective folders accordingly.

-### Un_sorter finally implemented!
+## Un_sorter finally implemented!

+1. Scans your PySort directory and sub directory.
+2. Moves the files inside the base directory of the folder selected.

+### Enjoy!